API¶

 Get a list of latest snapshots of all ids present in database under entity type,

-filtered by generic_filter
+filtered by generic_filter and fulltext_filters.

 Contains only the latest snapshot per entity.